 Preface a bad review with some escape hatches which will help the writer.
 After all, you’re not there to trash them, right?
 Here are a few ideas:

-- I am not the intended audience for this work or genre. – If you’re over 50 and asked to review YA, you probably aren’t in the intended audience.
+- I am not the intended audience for this work or genre. – For example, if you’re over 50 and asked to review YA, you probably aren’t in the intended audience.
 Maybe younger folks would be big fans.

-- The work is unique. – Unless it’s plagiarized, this is honest and accurate.
+- The work is unique. – Unless it’s plagiarized, this is nearly always going to be 100% honest and accurate.